Skip to main content

 • Fair auction behavior

-• Transparent event settlement
+• Transparent outcome settlement

 • Consistent interaction across Operators

-• Interoperability between advertiser agents
+• Interoperability between commercial agents

 Brand Agents can be simple or deeply intelligent.
 The protocol defines the contract, not the strategy.